wangziqi2013/wangziqi2013.github.io/_posts/2021-07-03-synergistic-cache-layout.markdown

 1. Use a special state, "first-use" state, to indicate that a block has been accessed for the first time.
 The state can be represented using one bit, which will be cleared on the second access before eviction;

+2. First-use blocks are not cached by the LLC, since they often have low locality.
+They are only cached on second use and so on.
+This rule can be implemented with just the first-use bit: When a block hits the LLC but the bit is set, the block will be inserted.
+Otherwise, the missing block will not be inserted.

 This paper proposes a cache insertion policy that increases actual block reuse by delaying the insertion of the data